tsiangsun/leetcode/README.md

-# Solutions to leetcode problems
+# Solutions to leetcode problems in Python
 This repo keeps a record of my coding challenges and the understanding of the algorithms in categories.

 ## String